paulo3011/sparkfy/project6-data-pipelines/readme.md

 Dimension loads are often done with the truncate-insert pattern where the target table is emptied before the load.
 Thus, will be create a parameter that allows switching between insert modes when loading dimensions.
 Fact tables are usually so massive that they should only allow append type functionality.

+__Note:__ The parameter implemented that allows switching between insert modes when loading dimensions is sql which can received a set of queries that are sequentially executed.
+See dim_user insert for more details.

 ## Data Quality Operator

 The final operator is the data quality operator, which is used to run checks on the data itself.
 The operator's main functionality is to receive one or more SQL based test cases along with the expected results and execute the tests.
 For each the test, the test result and expected result needs to be checked and if there is no match, the operator should raise an exception and the task should retry and fail eventually.